student standing at podium

 Caregiver Group Coaching for Law Students

-A semester-long series that supports law students who are also caregivers—whether they are parenting, expecting a child, or supporting aging family members.
+A semester-long series that supports all law students who are also caregivers—whether they are parenting, expecting a child, or supporting aging family members.
 Participants are provided with a confidential and reflective space to navigate the intersection of caregiving and academic life.

 Job Search Accelerator Group Coaching